Koko The Gorilla Dies; Redrew The Lines Of Animal-Human Communication

 Throughout her life, Koko's abilities made headlines.
 After she began communicating with humans through American Sign Language, she was featured by National Geographic — and she took her own picture (in a mirror) for the magazine's cover.

-That cover came out in 1978 – seven years after Koko was chosen as an infant to work on a language research project with the psychologist Penny Patterson at the San Francisco Zoo.
+That cover came out in 1978, seven years after Koko was chosen as an infant to work on a language research project with the psychologist Francine "Penny" Patterson.
 In 1985, the magazine profiled the affectionate relationship between the gorilla and her kitten: Koko and All Ball.

-In 2001, Koko made a fast friend in comedian Robin Williams, trying on his glasses, showing him around, and getting him to tickle her.
-Then they made faces at each other – and the gorilla seemed to recall seeing Williams in a movie.
+In 2001, Koko made a fast friend in comedian Robin Williams, trying on his glasses, showing him around and getting him to tickle her.
+Then they made faces at each other — and the gorilla seemed to recall seeing Williams in a movie.
 Years later, in 2014, Koko was one of many who mourned Williams' passing.

 Koko amazed scientists in 2012, when she showed she could learn to play the recorder.
-The feat revealed mental acuity, but also, crucially, that primates can learn to intricately control their breathing – something that had been assumed to be beyond their abilities.
+The feat revealed mental acuity but also, crucially, that primates can learn to intricately control their breathing — something that had been assumed to be beyond their abilities.

 Her ability to interact with people made Koko an international celebrity.
 But she also revealed the depth and strength of a gorilla's emotional life, sharing moments of glee and sadness with researchers Patterson and Ron Cohn.

-As Barbara J. King wrote for NPR about the BBC documentary:
+As Barbara J. King wrote for NPR about the BBC documentary Koko: The Gorilla Who Talks, when it aired on PBS in 2016:

 "Famously, Koko felt quite sad in 1984 when her adopted kitten Ball was hit by a car and died.
 How do we know?
 Here is nonhuman primate grief mediated through language: In historical footage in the film, Patterson is seen asking Koko, "What happened to Ball?"
 In reply, Koko utters these signs in sequence: cat, cry, have-sorry, Koko-love.
 And then, after a pause, two more signs: unattention, visit me."